 Jon Stevens performs the song that turned him into an overnight pop star.
 'Jezebel', written by little known UK songwriter Edwin Howell, was his debut single.
 It spent five weeks at number one, knocking Michael Jackson's 'Don't Stop 'Til You Get Enough' from the top slot to get there.
 This performance is introduced by TV presenter Roger Gascoigne and features a guest appearance from a disembodied saxophone.
 But the real showstoppers are Stevens' trousers which appear to have been sprayed on and, surely set more than a few fans' hearts aflutter.

 After three years of playing live, Th’ Dudes began their recording career with this classic, chiming piece of pop from the pens of Dave Dobbyn and Ian Morris.
-The video was made at TVNZ’s Avalon Studios and, with Dobbyn taking the main vocal, there was no onstage role for Peter Urlich — so he sat dissolutely at a table in the foreground of the empty night club set.
-‘Be Mine Tonight’ went on to win Single of the Year at the NZ Music Awards, and became an enduring classic — three decades later closing out the final episode of Outrageous Fortune.
+The video was made at TVNZ’s Christchurch Manchester Street Studios.
+With Dobbyn taking the main vocal, there was no onstage role for Peter Urlich — so he sat dissolutely at a table in the foreground of the empty nightclub set.
+‘Be Mine Tonight’ went on to win Single of the Year at the NZ Music Awards, and become an enduring Kiwi classic — three decades later, it closed out the final episode of Outrageous Fortune.

 Probably Graham Brazier's best-known track as a solo artist, 'Billy Bold' didn’t garner much radio play when released in 1981, but would go on to become a staple of Hello Sailor live sets.
 First appearing on Graham Brazier’s first solo album Inside Out, the ballad is based on the infamous 1981 riots in Toxteth, Liverpool.
 The song came to Brazier in a dream; he was drawn to the topic because his working class father came from Liverpool.